 Taking the above example power supply further, if it were rated for 400 mA and you wanted to draw 100 mA from it, its actual voltage would probably be around ¼ the loaded-to-unloaded voltage range, or a bit over 25 V.

 It is important to run such numbers, as it can cause problems with your power supply capacitors.
 If you had selected 25 V caps for your amp since you bought a “24 V” supply, you’d be at risk of blowing up your power supply capacitors.

-In this section, I am going to be more definitive than I technically have a right to be, for reasons given elsewhere.
+In this section, I am going to be more definitive than I technically have a right to be, for reasons given above.
 For the purposes of this site’s circuit designs, it is better to rule out a suitable candidate as a nasty old switcher than to mistakenly identify a switcher as a good candidate through false assumptions or bad guesses.
 (Testing, now, that’s different.)

 Switch-mode power supplies (SMPSes) are also called switching-regulated power supplies, or switchers for short.

 The best way to identify a switcher from its datasheet or label is to look for a wide AC-side voltage range.
 If it claims to work from 90-260 VAC without flipping switches or changing jumpers, it’s a switcher.